Advancing Natural Language Formalization to First Order Logic with Fine-tuned LLMs: Conclusion

 \section{Conclusion}

 For the task of translating natural language into first-order logic, we have fined-tuned several large language models using the MALLS and Willow datasets, and have conducted experiments with several settings.
 An important aspect was the provision or learning of a list of predicate names that shall occur in the translation.
 While the provision of ground-truth predicate names greatly helps, learning them in a two-step process did not lead to good results.
 Our fine-tuned Flan-T5-XXL model with 11 billion parameters, can outperform baselines like GPT-4o, LogicLLaMA and even DeepSeek-R1-0528, as well as a symbolic baseline.
 The accuracy of translations of natural language arguments from the FOLIO dataset is comparable to the baseline (note that here only (in)validity of the translated argument is considered).
-The source code for our fine-tuned models is available on GitHub (\href{https://github.com/fvossel/NL2FOL}{link}), and the models themselves can be accessed on Hugging Face (\href{https://huggingface.co/collections/fvossel/nl-to-fol-685464200cad67e2cd5b0e73}{link}).
+The source code for our fine-tuned models is available on \href{https://github.com/fvossel/NL2FOL}{GitHub}, and the models themselves can be accessed on \href{https://huggingface.co/collections/fvossel/nl-to-fol-685464200cad67e2cd5b0e73}{Hugging Face}.
 A common mistake in NL to FOL translation that is also present in the MALLS dataset is the confusion of hard-to-recognise Aristotelian forms: ``A pineapple is a fruit with spiky skin'' is translated to Despite being trained with MALLS, our model correctly translates this to which can be explained with the usage of the Willow dataset that translates such situations correctly.

 We observe that reasoning strategies such as CoT can sometimes degrade performance in NL-to-FOL translation, as initially correct outputs are overwritten during the reasoning process.
 This aligns with the illusion of thinking phenomenon described by Apple~\cite{illusion-of-thinking}.
 Future work may benefit from a two-stage approach, where base model outputs are first generated and then verified or refined using a reasoning model, as suggested by Thatikonda et al~\cite{thatikonda2024strategies}.